amirofy2002/CallQuotaEnforcer/README.md

 # What is was the problem, what is supposed to be resolved?

-Sometimes, you may want to control how to call external services.
-Regarding to control this situation, you will need to control how may times you can call exteral services ( servers ).
-This package tries to resolve this issue for you without trouble. ;)
+In certain situations, you may find it necessary to have control over the way you call external services.
+To address this, it becomes important to manage the frequency of your calls to these external servers.
+This package aims to provide a seamless solution to help you effectively manage and control your calls to external services without any hassle. ;)

 ## Decorators

-For using this service you have to import two decorators to annonate you classes and methods respectively.
+To utilize this service, you will need to import two decorators that will allow you to annotate your classes and methods accordingly.

     import { ScheduledClass, ScheduledMethod } from 'call-quota-enforcer';

-for applying quota for you class you have to annotate your class with `ScheduledClass` decorator.
-Moreover, you need to annotate your methods which use defined quota must be annotated using `ScheduledMethod`
+To implement a quota for your class, you will need to annotate your class with the `ScheduledClass` decorator.
+Additionally, any methods that utilize the defined quota must be annotated using the `ScheduledMethod` decorator.

     @ScheduledClass({
         interval: {